patrickstaubach/abaqus-explicit/README.md

 The routines for the consideration of effective contact stresses only support simulations with up to 6 CPUs.

+The auxiliary routines contained in "tools.f" were written by Prof. A. Niemunis.

 Please do not send me emails with general questions about the implementations or why you are having problems - this is a research software and I cannot offer individual support without a joint research project.
 However, pointing out shortcomings is always welcome!